week ten 1100 words

 Find the correct word.

-squeamish imminent salient inert engrossed
+imminent salient inert squeamish engrossed

 outstanding, prominent